OptimusPrinceps/optimusprinceps.github.io/index.md

 # About me

-I'm a software engineer / data scientist currently based in New Zealand and looking for opportunities overseas.
+I'm a software engineer / data scientist looking for opportunities in the UK/Australia.

 I have a Masters in data science and multiple years of experience developing software in a startup environment.